 - The disparity between the actual or potential harm suffered by the plaintiff and the punitive damages award; and

 - The difference between the punitive damages awarded by the jury and the civil penalties authorized or imposed in comparable cases.

 The Supreme Court did establish guidelines related to the second guidepost to help clarify the permissibility of the ratio between actual and punitive damages.
 The Court held that the degree of punishment must be reasonable and proportionate to the amount of harm the plaintiff suffered and the damages recovered.
 While punitive damages are constitutional, in this case the Supreme Court applied guidelines to ensure they are not abused.

-Burden of Proof for Punitive Damages
+Who has the Burden of Proof for Punitive Damages?

 The burden of proof for punitive damages falls upon the plaintiff.
 This is because the plaintiff is seeking punitive damages not simply because were injured, but because the actions of the defendant were egregious.
 In this case, the plaintiff is seeking an award of a specific amount that is to be decided by the jury.
 There are many punitive damages statutes that alter the existing common law.

 What is the Burden of Proof for Punitive Damages in Texas?